Updated on March 12th, 2025 by Nathan Parsh

 Valuation & Expected Returns

-Using the current share price of ~$93 and the midpoint of 2022 guidance, the stock trades with a price-to-earnings ratio of 20.4.
-This is above our fair value estimate of 16.0, which is in line with the 10-year average price-to-earnings ratio for the stock.
+Using the current share price of ~$102 and EPS estimates for 2025, the stock has a price-to-earnings ratio of 18.1.
+This is just ahead of our fair value estimate of 18.0, which is in line with the 10-year average price-to-earnings ratio for the stock.

 Putting it all together, Consolidated Edison’s total expected returns could look like the following:

-Added up and Consolidated Edison is expected to return 2.1% annually over the next five years.
-This is a pretty weak rate of return, and definitely not high enough to warrant a buy recommendation.
+Consolidated Edison is expected to return 8.6% annually over the next five years.
+This is a modest rate of return, but not high enough to warrant a buy recommendation at this time.

 Final Thoughts

-Consolidated Edison can be a valuable holding for income investors, such as retirees, due to its 3.4% dividend yield.
+Consolidated Edison can be a valuable holding for income investors, such as retirees, due to its 3%+ dividend yield.
 The stock offers secure dividend income, and is also a Dividend Aristocrat, meaning it should raise its dividend each year.
-Therefore, risk-averse investors looking primarily for income right now–such as retirees–could see greater value in buying utility stocks like Consolidated Edison.
-However, we rate the stock as a hold at today’s current price of $93.

 Additionally, the following Sure Dividend databases contain the most reliable dividend growers in our investment universe: